All Episodes

 Some funny California stuff coming up.

-Stay with us.
+Stay with me.

-Uh I think they've made two stops.
+I think they've made two stops.

-Have they not made two stops?
+Had they not made two stops?

-They're gonna have to retire this car.
+They're going to have to retire this car.

-Uh anyway, I uh how how much can I mock this uh as being the most unreal Well, but you know what?
+Anyway, how much can I mock this as being the most unreal?

 This is the new reality.

-The car puts on the the uh sheriff's car.
+The car puts on the sheriff's car.

-He puts on his siren and lights to get out of the driveway there in the uh unbelievable.
+He puts on his siren and lights to get out of the driveway there in the unbelievable.

-I kind of held their feet to the fire, had had some uh listeners uh paying their way up there to uh get after the state legislature on certain issues relating to uh immigration, and had a chance with uh Arnold Schwarzenegger, who came to address the show.
+Had some listeners paying their way up there to get after the state legislature on certain issues relating to immigration.

 Kind of hard to build a freeway or a dam without cement.